MohamedAderak/MohamedAderak/README.md

 - 👋 Hi, I’m @MohamedAderak
 - 👀 I’m interested in development
-- 🌱 I’m currently learning programming
+- 🌱 I’m Junior Full-Stack developer
-- 📫 How to reach me www.linkedin.com/in/mohamed-aderak
+- 📫 How to reach me: www.linkedin.com/in/mohamed-aderak

 <!---